histausse/ph0wn_2021_lost_legacy/README.md

 ./unassemble ../greet.mcd
 ```

 It takes a minute to get used to the syntax.
 The main point is the use of the stack for everything.
-Some functions/instructions are not really clear on what they take on argmument, but on the whole, it is readable.
+Some functions/instructions are not really clear on what they take as argmument, but on the whole, it is readable.

-There are 3 main procedures: `proc2` is the main function, `proc1` takes an array as argument end cipher it in place, `proc3` takes a byte in input and return a byte. `proc2` maps its input with `proc3`.
+There are 3 main procedures: `proc2` is the main function, `proc1` takes an array as argument and cipher it in place, `proc3` takes a byte in input and returns a byte. `proc2` maps its input with `proc3`.
 For more details on `proc1` and `proc3`, see the equivalent code in `cipher.py`

 ### Patching

 In `proc2`, we can see that the program decipher the greeting message from the database when the access is granted.
 Let's try to trick it to display a message without having the password.

-Here is the line (`00d0`) checking if the access is granted:
+Here is the line (`00d0`) that check if the access is granted:

 ```
 00cf  27        load local word-7                   # <-- word-7 = access granted